gup-13/MyWebsite2/index.md

 ---
 title: Home
 layout: home
+nav_order: 1
 ---

+# Hello world!

+I can see this is a markdown format, but how do I use this properly?

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.